UPDATE, June 7.

 And, just so you know, virtually everybody is nervous at auditions -- even those people who don't look it!
-Relax and don't forget to breathe!
+Relax, have fun and don't forget to breathe!

 Your Audition Song

 Our audition format is pretty typical of amateur musical theater.
-We'd like you to come prepared to sing 16 to 32 bars of a Broadway song.
+We'd like you to come prepared to sing 16 to 32 bars of a song you know well.
 Bring sheet music, in your key, for our excellent accompanist.
 No recordings or lead sheets, please, and the accompanist will love it if the music is well-organized, easy to turn pages, and the beginning and end point clearly marked.
 Experienced musical theater performers will have a repertoire of these, and we're happy to hear anything that demonstrates your range, capability and technique.
-Please don't do a song from the actual show for your preliminary audition; you'll get a chance to sing those at callbacks!
+Please don't do a song from Bright Star for your preliminary audition; you'll get a chance to sing those at callbacks!
 Bottom line: we'd rather you nail a song you know well, rather than stumble through one that is difficult or you just learned.

-You should choose a real Broadway show tune, rather than a pop song -- but most important, we'd rather you sing something you love that shows off your talent and your enthusiasm.
+You should choose a real Broadway show song or one of your favorite bluegrass/country-western tunes -- but most important, we'd rather you sing something you love that shows off your talent and your enthusiasm.
 If you're new at this, or don't have a song prepared, but want to be in the show anyway, don't worry.
 Our audition team will help you determine and demonstrate your singing range.

 All roles will be cast by audition, and all roles are available.
-WCT has no contract with Actors Equity Association, so if you're with AEA and we cast you, you could get in trouble with them (we won't :-)).
+WMT has no contract with Actors Equity Association, so if you're with AEA and we cast you, you could get in trouble with them (we won't :-)).
 Other performing arts unions, such as SAG, are no problem.
-We do not pay or monetarily compensate our performers -- but everyone says we are one of the most fun groups on the peninsula!
+We do not pay salary to our performers, but offer expense reimbursement for those bridge tolls and gas bills.
+Also, everyone says we are one of the most fun groups on the peninsula!

-WCT periodically chooses shows with many scripted roles for kids who look like kids, like ANNIE.
-Teenagers who appear as adults are more than welcome to audition for our shows.
+Teenagers who appear as adults are more than welcome to audition for Bright Star.
 If you are under 18 years old, we have a permission form your parent or guardian must sign before you audition.
-We may cast a few kids in the chorus later in the summer.
+Bright Star does not have any scripted roles for kids who look like kids.

-The callback sessions are by invitation; callbacks will be sent by email as soon as we know them, most likely a couple days after preliminaries are over.
+Callbacks will be held the evenings of June 13 and 14.
+The callback sessions are by invitation; invites will be sent by email as soon as we know them, most likely a couple days after preliminaries are over.
 We only call back people we actually need to see again -- so just because you are not called back does not mean you're not in the show.
 Really!